sequenceiq/slider/src/site/markdown/security.md

   directories of that user, the principals representing all role instances in the clusters *MUST* have read/write access to these files.
-This can be done with a shortname that matches that of the user, or by requesting that Hoya create a directory with group write permissions -and using LDAP to indentify the application principals as members of the same group as the user.
+This can be done with a shortname that matches that of the user, or by requesting that Slider create a directory with group write permissions -and using LDAP to indentify the application principals as members of the same group as the user.